mikebranstein/nativescript-workshop-instructions/src/chapters/chapter3.md

 <div class="exercise-end"></div>

-As you can see LiveSync is a powerufl CLI tool that can dramatically reduce your dev-build-test workflow.
+As you can see LiveSync is a powerful CLI tool that can dramatically reduce your dev-build-test workflow.

 >From this point forward, use `tns livesync`, as it will same you some time.